-It is a widely accepted notion among students that studying pharmacology is the most boring and terrifying subject that one comes across in a medical school.
+It is a widely accepted notion among students that studying pharmacology is the most boring and terrifying subject that one comes across in a medical school in the Caribbean.
 Students are supposed to know about each drug, mechanism of action, indication, routes of administration, elimination, excretion, contraindications, drug interactions and a lot more.
 Recognizing each drug and learning the differences and similarities between the drugs is essential to understand the fundamentals of pharmacology.

 In fact, pharmacology is one of the most important subjects that you will need to remember for the rest of your career.
 Therefore, it is important to effectively learn different drugs, their categories, mechanisms, and pharmacokinetics, instead of cramming just for tests and quizzes.

 If you are one of those medical students looking for easy ways to study pharmacology and how to get good grades in this difficult course, then you’re at the right place.
 We have compiled a list of smart ways that’ll help you excel in your pharmacology course.